 Acute pancreatitis has been reported in clinical trials, though the incidence is low.
 If you have a history of pancreatitis, this is usually a contraindication for treatment.

-How GLP3 manages it: Pre-treatment screening identifies patients at higher risk.
-If you develop severe, persistent abdominal pain during treatment, your physician evaluates immediately and discontinues medication if pancreatitis is suspected.
+How providers manage it: Pre-treatment screening identifies patients at higher risk.
+If you develop severe, persistent abdominal pain during treatment, your licensed provider evaluates immediately and discontinues medication if pancreatitis is suspected.

 Hypoglycemia (Low Blood Sugar)